-In psychology, Adjustment is the process of modifying one's behavior in changed circumstances or an altered environment in order to fulfill psychological, physiological, and social needs.
+In psychology, an adjustment is a process of modifying one's behavior in changed circumstances or an altered environment in order to fulfill psychological, physiological, and social needs.
 (Merriam-Webster online, 2015).
 When a woman gives birth, the changes to her body and environment are massive.
-As humans we naturally adjust to change.
-In fact humans are especially good at adjusting, it’s a matter of survival.
+As humans, we naturally adjust to change.
+In fact, humans are especially good at adjusting, it’s a matter of survival.

 Adding a child to the family is one of the most significant life changes a woman will ever experience.
 With change comes adjustment.
 Tolerance to change varies from person to person.
 What may seem natural and comfortable to one mom may be challenging and frustrating to another.
 “Typical” postpartum adjustment involves feelings of uncertainty, loss (of former self), fear, inadequacy, loneliness, etc. For most, these feeling become less and less intense over time (a few weeks) as they change and adjust to their new life.

 Healthy adjustment to a new baby includes (but is not limited to):